brianbuccola/mcgill-website/index.markdown

 Publications and manuscripts
 ----------------------------

 - Buccola, Brian.
+2013 (to appear).
+On the Expressivity of Optimality Theory versus Ordered Rewrite Rules.
+In Glyn Morrill and Mark--Jan Nederhof (eds.), *Proceedings of Formal Grammar 2012 and 2013*, Lecture Notes in Computer Science, Springer.
+  [pdf][fg2013] (preprint draft)

+- Buccola, Brian.
 2013.
 Two proofs that classic Optimality Theory is expressively weaker than ordered rewrite rules.
 Second evaluation paper.
   McGill University.